 I lost my NOA.
 What should I do?

 If you’ve searched high and low but can’t seem to track down your NOA, there are a couple of ways to get a copy of your NOA that was issued by the CRA:

-- Log into your CRA My Account (registration required) to view and print your NOA or notice of reassessment issued after February 9, 2015.
+- Log into your CRA My Account (registration required) to view and print any of your NOAs or notices of reassessment issued after February 9, 2015.
 For years prior to that, you’ll be able to see detailed summaries of your notice of assessment or reassessment; or

 - Use the MyCRA app to view your NOA or notice of reassessment for the current year and up to three prior years.